benliepert/personal-website/content/blog/ptrace.md

 The ptrace man page provides a solid definition: "The ptrace() system call provides a means by which one process (the "traceer") may observe or control the execution of another process (the "tracee"), and examine and change the tracee's memory and registers.
 It is primarily used to implement breakpoint debugging and system call tracing.

-In other words: ptrace() allows us to interact with a process to allow us to set breakpoints to e.g. build a debugger (Yes, this is how gdb works) or to trace system calls (e.g. strace).
+In other words: ptrace() allows us to interact with a process to set breakpoints to e.g. build a debugger (Yes, this is how gdb works) or to trace system calls (e.g. strace).

 We can trace a process by making the calling process (e.g. our strace implementation) the parent process of the process we want to trace and then ptrace() allows us to see what our child process is doing.